What if I tell you that technical SEO audit is an absolutely doable thing and even non-techie guys(like me) can achieve great results with it?

 This helps Google understand that your content is well researched, thus deserves to be mentioned.

-Technical SEO audit has never been an easy task, especially for beginners.
+A technical SEO audit has never been an easy task, especially for beginners.

 In this guide, I tried my best to present the most accurate and easy-to-conduct strategies.